 Who Is Considered a Non-Resident Landlord in Ireland?

-This means you’re legally required to pay tax to the Revenue Commissioners — Ireland’s Government agency responsible for tax-related matters — on the rental income you earn.
+Anyone who owns rental property in Ireland but is not currently living in the country is considered a non-resident landlord.
+They are legally required to pay tax to the Revenue Commissioners – Ireland’s Government agency responsible for tax-related matters – on any rental income earned.

 How does someone become a non-resident landlord?
 Here are a few examples: